 On the other hand, not all sharks are apex predators!
 Some sharks are described as 'mesopredators' (meaning middle predator).
 These animals are eaten by apex predators above them, but feed on animals at even lower trophic levels beneath them.
 Many mesopredator sharks are even food for other species of sharks at higher trophic levels (Roff et al, 2016).

 For example, the pyjama shark (Poroderma africanum) is a voracious predator, renowned for aggressive hunting of octopi and squid [You might recognise pyjama sharks from their appearance in the film My Octopus Teacher, available on Netflix.
 If you have not seen this film, I would thoroughly recommend it!].
 Yet these sharks are not the apex predator in their habitat...
 The multiple apex predatory sharks in South Africa will all snack on the smaller pyjama sharks if they get the chance (Hammerschlag et al, 2019).

-Realistically the vast majority of shark species fall into this mesopredator category.
-With over 500 species of sharks currently known to science, I don't think I should list them all here... but a few examples include the catsharks (Family Scyliorhinidae), epaulette and bamboo sharks (Family Hemiscyllidae), smoothhounds (Family Triakidae) and dogfish (Family Squalidae).
+Realistically the vast majority of shark species fall into the category of mesopredators.
+With over 540 species of sharks currently known to science, I don't think I should list them all here... but a few examples include the catsharks (Family Scyliorhinidae), epaulette and bamboo sharks (Family Hemiscyllidae), smoothhounds (Family Triakidae) and dogfish (Family Squalidae) (Roff et al, 2016).